cs3216/cs3216.github.io/coursework/product-design/index.md

 - When the user hears about your app from a friend and visits your website or your app store page.
 - What should you write on that website to entice users to click the “Sign Up” or “Download App” button?
-- When users click Sign Up, what do they see next?
+- When users click "Sign Up", what do they see next?
 What details do they have to fill in?
 Are you making users go through too many steps before even signing up?
 - When users login or use the app for the _first_ time, what do they see?
 What can they click on?
 - When users login or use the app for the _second_ time, what do they see?
 What can they click on?

 User flows should naturally intersect with each other.
 This is fine - real apps do not artificially limit the user in the ways they can be interacted with.

 <div class="box">
   <strong class="milestone-counter">Milestone 5b:</strong> Save a copy of these user flows under a folder named "Draft 1b".
 Clearly identify the main user flows.
-If your user flows are hand drawn, scan or take a high-quality photo of it (make sure all important details are visible).
+If your user flows are hand-drawn, scan or take a high-quality photo of it (make sure all important details are visible).
 </div>

 ## Phase 3 - User Interviews + Iterations

 Now it's time to put your draft design to the test!
 The test we are conducting is sometimes called ["Wizard of Oz"](https://www.coursera.org/lecture/human-computer-interaction/wizard-of-oz-9f0pI) - we will simulate user interactions by taking the place of the computer.
 This may seem silly at first, but it is an important tool to validate your design at this stage.
-Here is a video which shows an example of this form of testing using paper prototypes.
+Here is a video that shows an example of this form of testing using paper prototypes.

 <iframe width="736" height="414" src="https://www.youtube.com/embed/_g4GGtJ8NCY" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ### Playing the Wizard of Oz

-You may find it easier conduct this form of testing in pairs.
+You may find it easier to conduct this form of testing in pairs.
 One of you will need to act as the computer, so you need a second person to record your results.
 Test with only one user at a time, not a group.
 This is to avoid one user’s actions and opinions from influencing the results of other users.

 Ask them for five to ten minutes of their time, and if they agree, start by giving them a little context for what you are about to show them.
-For instance, if the app in question is NUSMods, you might tell them that they have just received a link from a friend telling them to check out a new app for organizing their NUS timetable.
+For instance, if the app in question is NUSMods, you might tell them that they have just received a link from a friend telling them to check out a new app for organising their NUS timetable.
 You may also give them an explicit goal to accomplish, such as "you would like to sign up for an account".
 They will need to achieve this goal by interacting with your wireframes.
 If you are conducting this virtually, the person acting as the computer can share their screen.

 Instruct them to _think aloud_ and use their finger to point at where they will click or tap, or if you are doing this virtually, you can try using the tools available on your conferencing application (Zoom has Spotlight and Arrow available under its annotations panel).
-A quick way to explain “Think Aloud” to your users is “Vocalize your thoughts.
+A quick way to explain “Think Aloud” to your users is “Vocalise your thoughts.
 Let us know what you’re thinking throughout the way”.
 Explain that you will be acting the part of the computer, and reassure them that there is no wrong answer.
 Do also tell the user to notify you if they are done using the app / website or do not have anything else to do.
 This will make it clear to you when the user has totally lost interest, given up on your UI, or has no more use for your website / app.

 Now show the first wireframe they are supposed to see.
 Observe what they interact with first, second, third, etc. Remember to "transition" between your wireframes as illustrated in your user flows as the user interacts with them. **Do not** say anything during the whole process.
 If users become lost or confused, **let them be lost or confused**.
 Only prompt them for what they are thinking if it appears that they are not thinking aloud.
 If they get stuck, simply move onto the next set of wireframes.

 At the same time, keep an eye out for their body language.
 See if they looked hesitant or disinterested at any point in time.
 Perhaps, they had to squint and lean in to read certain text that was too small.
-A lot of times, the users will not report such issues as they would assume that the problem lies with them, and not with your design.
+A lot of times, the users will not report such issues as they would assume that the problem lies with them and not with your design.

 For any buttons or screens that you have not designed, you can reuse any existing wireframes and tell the users what they should see - "You clicked the _School of Computing_ link.
 We don’t have those screens today.
 So please pretend that you see results for the School of Computing on this screen.
 Okay?".
 Alternatively, you can describe the result of the action to the user in words instead - "You see a pop up open with a yellow warning triangle, the text 'This will delete your results.
 Proceed?', and the buttons 'Okay' and 'Cancel'".